 The patient should be reviewed if symptoms change or become worse.

-- For men with mild or moderate bothersome LUTS, discuss active surveillance (reassurance and lifestyle advice without immediate treatment and with regular follow-up) or active intervention (conservative management, drug treatment or surgery).
+- For men with mild or moderate bothersome lower urinary tract symptoms, discuss active surveillance (reassurance and lifestyle advice without immediate treatment and with regular follow-up) or active intervention (conservative management, drug treatment or surgery).

-- Offer men considering treatment for LUTS an assessment of their baseline symptoms with a validated symptom score, eg International Prostate Symptom Score (I-PSS).
+- Offer men considering treatment for LUTS an assessment of their baseline symptoms with a validated symptom score - eg, I-PSS.

 - Surgical treatment is generally reserved for men who have failed or are unable to tolerate drug treatment, or for those who have developed complications.